Transport-for-the-North/Land-Use/docs/employment/data_sources.rst

 - geographical level the data are provided in,
 - the characteristics (or segmentations) that the data include,
 - the source location,
-- the file location stored on TfN's local drive, and
+- the file location stored on TfN's local drive (not publicly available), and
 - the access requirements for the data.

 2022 BRES Data